Dean School Medicine and Health Science

 - Valerie Jepchirchir Suge-Michieka – HOD Nursing View Profile

-- Wesley Kipkorir Bor – HOD Nutrition & Dietetics View Profile
+- Dr. Wesley Kipkorir Bor – HOD Nutrition & Dietetics View Profile

 - Dominic Vasco Kulimankudya – Ag.
 HOD Clinical Medicine & Surgery View Profile